jeniyat/cse_5521_AU20/homeworks/HW_1/Readme.md

 ## Task 4 (2 pts)

+Open the file `py/search.py` and find the function  [`aStarSearch`](./py/search.py#L109).

 Finish the implementation of A* search.
 You can use the argument heuristic as a function: `dist = heuristic(state, problem)`

-You can test it with pacman by running this command:
+You can test it with pacman by running the following command:

 ```
 python py/pacman.py -l mediumMaze -p SearchAgent -a fn=astar,heuristic=manhattanHeuristic